 Be aware that pay rises don't have to come instantly.
 If you can't negotiate more money now, try asking for a delayed or conditional pay bump to be written into your contract.

-Be Kaler of Futureheads suggests asking employers to consider writing a pay rise into your contract.
+Kaler suggests asking employers to consider writing a pay rise into your contract.
 "They might say: okay, we can pay that when you've delivered X, Y or Z."